 10 Reasons Why Everyone Should Travel India

 India the land of 1.3 Billion inhabitants is a cacophony of contrasts, sound, colors, smell, and taste.
 Mother India as we Indians say it, has a rich history, heritage, traditions, unbelievable landscapes, lush beauty and exotic architecture to overload your senses.
 It is the Birthplace of Hinduism, Sikhism, Buddhism, Jainism, and other religions.
 Guests are treated as Gods and each Indian live by the saying “Atithi Devo Bhava”.
-Not only this, the variety of lavish cuisines of every state of India is unique and completely mouthwatering.
+Not only this, but the variety of lavish cuisines of every state of India is also unique and completely mouthwatering.
 So, in the post, we will be quoting reasons, that why everyone should travel India, at least once in their lifetime.
 Also, we will brief the Indian visa and its application process.

 Why Travel India?

 India, also known as Bharat is one of the oldest

 Today, 38 ancient sites (cultural and natural) of the nation are listed on the UNESCO World Heritage list, making it a treasure trove for history buffs and design enthusiasts.